jewharton/awsig/README.md

 	//
 	// - requested checksums are verified automatically
 	// - if the request includes a trailing checksum header, at least one checksum must be requested
-    // - if not explictly requested:
+	// - if not explicitly requested:
 	//   - MD5 is always computed and available after reading
-	//   - SHA256 is computed and available after reading depending on the request type body, err := vr.Reader(sha1Req, crc32Req)
+	//   - SHA256 is computed and available after reading, depending on the request type body, err := vr.Reader(sha1Req, crc32Req)
 	if err != nil {
 		…